-Dusting is an essential step for every home cleaning session and this is no exception for our part time maids at Homefresh.
+Dusting is an essential step for every home cleaning session and this is no exception for our maids at Homefresh.
 Usually, when we get to this step, our clients will bring out their favorite feather dusters and offer it to our cleaners.
 80% of the time, we respectfully decline because the feather duster that they have is just simply ineffective and even counter productive.
-So we’ve decided to write an article to share what feather dusters are effective, why they are effective, and how using the wrong duster can be deterimental!
+So we’ve decided to write an article to share what feather dusters are effective, why they are effective, and how using the wrong duster can be detrimental!
 Read on to find out more.

 In a word, if you want to use feather dusters in your home, you should be using the ostrich down feather duster.
 The chicken feather duster may be great at beating up baddies in Ip Man but isn’t all that great when it comes to dusting, and the synthetic plastic dusters fare even worse.

 What enables a feather duster to trap and collect dust are the tiny barbules on the feathers.
 You can basically think of them as the mini-feathers that make up each feather.
 Look at the ostrich one on the left – they are like furry little fingers that are perfect for collecting and trapping dust.
 One the other hand, the barbules on the chicken feather are straight and smooth, which makes it difficult for them to gather and retain dust.
 Synthetic dusters where each filament is made of smooth plastic are even more ineffective.

 At the end of the day, the most effective feather dusters are the ones that have the greatest number of fibers per unit of surface area.
 Think of these fibers as a net.
 With smaller and closer knit fibers, the net is tighter with smaller gaps so less dust particles are able to pass between the fibers.
 The smaller gaps between the fibers also enables the dust to remain trapped in the space between the fibers, which prevents them from getting into the air and becoming irritants that eventually just settle back down onto the surfaces you just painstakingly dusted!